OodlesOfMoodles/setup-files/README.md

 Your Vagrantfile should still exist, and you should be able to start over with a `vagrant up` (no `vagrant init` needed if the Vagrantfile persists)

+### 7 mySQL Dump script important info

+If you use the dump script to reload your mySQL db, you will need this

+user: Admin
+pass: Password1!